Yvette Sparks will be entering her third season as the head coach at St. Andrews after being hired in the summer of 2015.

 Long is from Pilot Mountain, North Carolina where she attended and played basketball for East Surry High School.

-Randall Johnson is entering his first season as Part Time/Volunteer Assistant Women’s Basketball Coach at St. Andrews University.
+Randall Johnson is entering his second season as the Volunteer Assistant Women’s Basketball Coach at St. Andrews University.

 Johnson comes from Marlboro County High School in Bennettsville, SC where he’s served as Assistant Head Coach since 2005.
 He’s also served as the head coach at CA Johnson & Lake View High Schools (1999-2001) and assisted at West Charlotte HS (1995-98) and JC Smith University (1989-91).